Moobakr/calories-burnt-prediction/README.md

-The project is currently undergoing updates and we still working on it.
+The project is currently undergoing updates and we are still working on it.